finos/rune-dsl/documentation/rosetta-modelling-component.md

 article "26" paragraph "2"
 ```

-### Document Reference
+### Reference Syntax

 A document reference is created using the `docReference` syntax.
-This `docReference` must be associated to a `corpus` and `segment` defined according to the [document reference hierarchy](#document-hierarchy) section.
+This `docReference` must be associated to a `corpus` and `segment` defined according to the document hierarchy.
 The document reference can copy the actual text being referred to using the `provision` syntax.

 ``` Haskell
 [docReference <Body> <Corpus>